Ramdane Touhami

 Ramdane Touhami (born 23 September 1974 in Montauban, France) is a French-Moroccan artist, creative director and entrepreneur.

-Often called " a multi-disciplinary and polymath entrepreneur " by the international press, he has created different companies in the fashion, art, PR, and beauty industry since the early 90s.
+Often described as "a multi-disciplinary and polymath entrepreneur," he has created different companies in the fashion, art, PR, and beauty industries since the early-1990s.

-He is also known for revamping the world's oldest wax manufacturer Cire Trudon.

-Alongside his wife Victoire de Taillac, he is behind the 19th-century Parisian beauty brand, l’Officine Universelle Buly.
+He first gained attention in the late 1990s as founder of L’Épicerie, a Paris concept store.
+Afterward he worked as a creative director for fashion and luxury houses, notably revamping Japan’s And A., menswear at London’s Liberty, and a new concept design for Barcelona’s Santa Eulalia, before relaunching the world's oldest wax manufacturer Cire Trudon with modernized branding and scents.

+In 2014, Touhami and his wife Victoire de Taillac-Touhami revived l’Officine Universelle Buly, an 1803 beauty and fragrance house later acquired by LVMH, expanding it internationally under their agency Art Recherche Industrie.

+In 2020, he was named Chevalier des Arts et des Lettres (Knight of Arts and Letters) by the Government of France.

 Early life

 Ramdane Touhami was born to a French Moroccan family of six in Montauban, a commune in the Occitanie region in southern France.
-At the age of 12, he was selected for an interview with the French President Chirac.
+His father was an agricultural worker.

+When he was 12, he joined the team of "Radio Récré," (“Radio Recess” in French) created by his teacher at the Villebourbon middle school in Montauban, where he conducted interviews with political figures, including Jacques Chirac, then Prime Minister, who came to inaugurate a school in the neighboring town of Albias in 1987.
+The interview was rebroadcast on France Inter the following day.

 He spent his childhood in the countryside, and while he was still in school, he created his own T-shirt brand, Teuchiland, parodied Timberland with a reference to cannabis.
 He made a fortune out of it, but then was kidnapped and robbed of all the revenue.
-Then he dropped out of the boarding school, found himself on the wrong side of a Toulouse gang and escaped to Paris, where he was homeless for a year.
+Then, he dropped out of the boarding school, Touhami found himself on the wrong side of a Toulouse gang and escaped to Paris, where he was homeless for a year.
 He was stabbed and bears the scar to this day.
+In 1996, he launched "King Size", a French streetwear brand linked to skateboarding culture.

-From there, he started his first concept store L’Epicerie in Paris, a trendy “park” where clothes, embodying the anti-Colette attitude, quickly gaining attention of the press such as Dazed & Confused, Herald Tribune, Le Monde, Vogue and The New York Times.
+From there, he started his first concept store L’Epicerie in Paris, a trendy “park” where clothes, embodying the anti-Colette attitude, which quickly gained attention of the press such as Dazed & Confused, Herald Tribune, Le Monde, Vogue and The New York Times.

 Career

-Creative director

-Ramdane has worked as a creative director for various brands, helping fashion boutiques and luxury fragrances to revamp their stores and brand images.
+L'Épicerie (Paris concept store)

+On September 17, 1998, Touhami opened the concept store L'Épicerie at 30 rue du Temple in the 3rd arrondissement.
+L'Épicerie was conceived as an anti-Colette, the famous concept store on rue Saint-Honoré.
+With his friend Artus de Lavilléon, he created this space, supporting designers and talent.
+Artists could present and sell all their ideas there, either independently or in collaboration.
+The concept attracted the interest of designers such as Jeremy Scott, Marc Jacobs, Jean Touitou, and Jérôme Dreyfuss.